 I had written all of my life in various genres, including speech writing for politicians and business executives, as well as reports for people who were clients of my career counseling company.

 However, I was always intimidated at the thought of submitting my manuscript to a large publishing house and having it rejected.
+I wanted to find a romance publisher I could trust and form a partnership with.
 When I first heard about authors publishing their work on Amazon Kindle, I read several books about self-publishing to learn more.

 I am not a technologically-skilled person, and didn’t think I could accomplish putting a book on the internet without substantial help.
 That help came in the form of Tom Corson-Knowles, a man I consider to be the guru of the internet publishing world.